hyuncat/hyuncat.github.io/_pages/about.md

   const networkGraph = new NetworkGraph(data, "network-graph");
 </script>

+You can explore the full graph-tree of this website [here](/graph).

 ### Contact me:
 Feel free to reach out at ssh2198@columbia.edu!
 I'm always happy to create and work on new stuff.